 The IAWG receives its operational mandate from the Kantara Initiative Leadership Council.
 The IAWG is Kantara Initiative’s steward of the KIAF’s Service Assessment Criteria.
 Its principal functions are the drafting, review and approval of the SAC and of any relating documented processes.
 The IAWG has established processes which ensure that, before being approved for use, all SAC and other relevant publications are subject to internal IAWG review and, where the subject of review is new or has undergone material change, for public review.
-Following these reviews the IAWG is empowered to approve its own outputs without further reference to the KIBoD.
+Following these reviews, the IAWG is empowered to approve its own outputs without further reference to the KIBoD.

 The IAWG is composed of subject matter experts from all perspectives of Kantara Initiative’s interested parties: CSPs, Accredited Assessors and, importantly, RPs.